csgillespie/efficientR/main.md

 The power of these autocompletion capabilities can be further enhanced by setting your own keyboard shortcuts.
 However, as with setting `.Rprofile` and `.Renviron` settings, this risks reducing the portability of your workflow.

-Some more [useful](http://stronginstruments.com/2014/11/26/rstudio-shortcuts-windows-for-cleaner-and-faster-coding/) shortcuts are listed below.
+Some more useful shortcuts are listed below:
-There are many more gems to find that could boost your R writing productivity:

 - `Ctrl+Z/Shift+Z`: Undo/Redo.
 - `Ctrl+Enter`: Execute the current line or code selection in the Source pane.